 I wish geometry was taught in this way when I was in school.

-This free Geometry course not only leverages the popular PBL “active” approach but is also aligned to Common Core State Standards.
-Thom Markham, Ph.D., President of PBL International, is the designer of the course.
-He notes that Project-Based Learning points us toward the future of education.
-“It’s a proven method for integrating the 21st century skills of communication and teamwork into the delivery of core subjects.”
+Thom Markham, Ph.D., President of PBL International, notes that Project-Based Learning points us toward the future of education.
+“It’s a proven method for integrating the 21st-century skills of communication and teamwork into the delivery of core subjects.”

-The course units have been designed with carefully selected Curriki instructional materials, interactive content, videos and other materials that students can explore and use as they solve the series of challenges in each unit.
-The course structure is based on the six Common Core High School Geometry topics, organized in six projects:
+The course units have been designed with carefully selected Curriki instructional materials, interactive content, videos, and other materials that students can explore and use as they solve the series of challenges in each unit.
+The course structure is based on the six Common Core High School Geometry topics, organized into six projects.

 Project-Based Learning in Math: 6 Examples

 This project introduces students to a brief history of geometry, geometric terms, geometric shapes, and transformation and manipulation of shapes through reflections, tessellations, and dilations.
 Students will form marketing teams to ‘sell’ geometry by explaining key terms, demonstrating key shapes, and describing the significance of geometry to an audience